 Experimentation.
 Collaboration.
 Study.

-The Afrosonic Innovations Artist Residency is a 10 month community and academy engaged opportunity to dig deep into the reservoir of black musical life across any genre, to experiment, and challenge oneself artistically, Each year the Lab works with musicians or artists whose music daringly diverges from established conventions, and refuses to be contained by industry standards, and norms.
+The Afrosonic Innovations Residency is a community and academy engaged opportunity to dig deep into the reservoir of black musical life across any genre, to experiment, and challenge oneself artistically, Each year the Lab works with an individual whose music daringly diverges from established conventions, and refuses to be contained by industry standards, and norms.

 The Afrosonic Innovations Lab is deeply invested in the myriad of musical formations which are both legible and illegible, oscillating around communities of practice, and influencing commercial industry.
 We love black musics and don’t love the stifling confines of genres, markets.
 As such we will culminate each residency with a live performance each June to mark Black Music Month in Toronto.